 - How do you find out what “value” is?
 Ask.
 All improvement activities must be centred around the concept of generating value for the patient or client.

-On Process Visualization Tools
+On Process Mapping Tools

 On Quality Improvement Tools

 - We don’t apply every quality improvement tool just because we can – we do what is relevant for getting results in the scenario in question.
 Whether that is value stream mapping, Ishikawa Diagrams, waste walks or rapid cycle improvement events – the right tool at the right time is everything.